 No, entries are not returned.
 Make sure you keep a copy.

 How much does it cost to enter?The first three poems submitted cost £5 per poem.
 Subsequent entries in the same submission cost £4 per poem up to a maximum of ten poems.

 I am entering from overseas.
 How can I pay the entry fee?
 Payments must be made using the Oxford Brookes Online Shop using Visa/Mastercard Credit/Debit cards only.
 Confirmation of payment will be by automatic email reply.

 No. Entry is by card payment through our online shop only.

-When will the competition winners be announced?Prize-winners and shortlistees will be notified by late October 2020 and invited to an award ceremony at a date TBC in Oxford.
-If current C-19 restrictions make such a social gathering impossible, the Poetry Centre will endeavour to host an online version of the awards event.
+When will the competition winners be announced?Prize-winners and shortlistees will be notified by late October 2021 and invited to an award ceremony at a date TBC in Oxford.
+If current C-19 restrictions make such a social gathering impossible, the Poetry Centre will host an online version of the awards event.
 Check the website in late October for the list of winners.
-If you do not hear from us then it means your entry has not been selected on this occasion.
+We will e-mail all entrants when the results are announced.

 Will the judge comment on my work?No, the judge is unable to comment on individual entries, other than a short report on the winning poems.